-With the mitigation measures in relation to air pollution, water pollution, soil contamination and noise pollution proposed to be adopted at the mine along with plantation and other SER activities, with green belt plantation along the place which authorized by local authority, it is expected that there will be no impact of mining on the population in the impact zone.
+With the mitigation measures in relation to air pollution, water pollution, soil contamination and noise pollution proposed to be adopted at the mine along with plantation activities, with green belt plantation along the place which authorized by local authority, it is expected that there will be no impact of mining on the population in the impact zone.
 However, the following measures shall be adopted:

-- Health check of all villagers in the immediate vicinity of the mine shall be carried out periodically. - Surface water management shall be adopted to ensure that run-off from the mining are does not adversely affect natural water streams or other water bodies. - All water bodies e.g. wells and surface water sources in the vicinity of the mine, shall be periodically tested for any pollution related to mining operations and remedial action taken, if
+- Health check of all villagers in the immediate vicinity of the mine shall be carried out periodically. - Surface water management shall be adopted to ensure that run-off from the mining are does not adversely affect natural water streams or other water bodies. - □ All water bodies e.g. wells and surface water sources in the vicinity of the mine, shall be periodically tested for any pollution related to mining operations. - Operators of all transport vehicles shall be instructed not to honk unnecessarily and not over speed while passing through villages or near schools